 Just as there isn’t one type of content-producer, there isn’t just one type of paywall.
-4 high level models of paywall exist; soft/freemium, metered, hard and dynamic, although other forms are beginning to emerge, such as register walls, cookie walls, etc.
+4 high level models of paywall exist; soft/freemium, metered, hard and dynamic, although other forms are beginning to emerge and two models can be combined into a hybrid paywall.

 In this model, some content is free and accessible to all users whilst the rest is hidden behind a wall and only available to paying subscribers.

 ‘The rest is reserved for subscribers’ - Le Monde’s paywall cuts you off with their paywall on premium content.

-The New York Times has a metered paywall, which arguably saved the newspaper from a crisis.
+The New York Times has a metered paywall, which arguably saved the newspaper from failure.
 Launched in 2011, it was one of the first of its kind and, with its success in monetizing online, led the way for other online publishers to ask readers to pay for content in the digital era.
 Readers without a New York Times subscription will only be able to read up to 5 free articles per month, a number which has significantly decreased from the original 20 in 2011.

 They’ve additionally integrated a registration wall into the user journey towards subscription, asking users to register on their site in exchange for one article.
 This article from our subscription funnel series goes into more detail.

 The Financial Times is well-known for utilizing a hard paywall, doing so successfully for 18 years thanks to the unique content focus and specific target audience.
 Interestingly, however, FT relaxed its paywall during the coronavirus pandemic to capitalize from the surge of online users during lockdown.
 This allowed readers to sample its premium content that has always been known as too good to not be paid for, leading to FT reaching its end-of-year subscription goals within 3 months.